The Ultimate List of Free Holiday Events in the DMV: DC, Maryland & Northern Virginia

 Even though it is not a free event, you get a lot of holiday bang for your buck!
 Your entry ticket includes an 18-acre walk-through trail that features one million lights, lots of insta-worthy holiday displays, a 52-foot Christmas tree with light projections set to music, access to bonfire areas to warm up, and GUARANTEED snow!

 They also have optional snow tubing and axe throwing experiences available.
-Snow tubing does sell out so it is best to buy Winter City attraction tickets online.
+Snow tubing does sell out so it is best to buy Winter City Lights tickets in advance.
 Head to our instagram video to find out more about Winter City Lights and what you should know before you go!

 If you’re interested in finding free holiday events in the DMV area, you should be more than covered with the above list of great events!
 While all the events we listed are free to attend, a few may require that you register in advance to get a ticket.
 Make sure you check the schedule for changes.
 The links often include other valuable info such as directions, parking instructions, and other instructions you don’t want to miss.